HyejinWon/Head-Tail-Tokenizer/README.md

 ### Head-Tail Tokenizer

-'Information Retrivel' class projoct in Kookmin University.
+This is Kookmin University's 'Information Retrieval' class project.

 This code make Head-Tail Tokenizer from Universal Dependency corpus to Head-Tail corpus.